leonbohmann/PartyVoter/README.md

 SITE_NAME = "PartyVoter"
 SERVER_PORT = 8099
 SERVER_BIND = "0.0.0.0"
+VOTE_MODE = 'timed' # modes: 'oncepertrack', 'timed'
 ```

 When using `SERVER_BIND=0.0.0.0`, the flask server will bind to a public socket, so that your server is available through your LAN.

 In my case, I used a reverse proxy and `SERVER_BIND=0.0.0.0`, so that guests do not have to be connected to the WLAN in order to put votes.

+`COOLDOWN_TIME_SECONDS` is only used if `VOTE_MODE` is `timed`.
+Otherwise, votings are allowed only once per track.

 ## Liked songs

 So that after the party everyone can enjoy the songs they liked, there is the `/liked` endpoint of the server.
 Using the same device it will display the liked songs connected to the unique id in the device cookie.

+## Ideas

+- Method to export liked songs to Spotify or Share
+- Beautify buttons on-click behavior (scale, zoom, etc)
+- ...